19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 [35/2002]

-### Fees, charges, etc., collected by Chief Executive or authorised officer to be paid to Authority
+### Fees, charges, etc., collected by Chief Executive or authorised officer

-35\.—(1) All fees, charges and other moneys recovered or collected by the Chief Executive or an authorised officer under this Act (including sums collected for the composition of offences under section 34) shall be paid to the Authority.
+35\.—(1) Subject to subsection (2), all fees, charges and other moneys recovered or collected by the Chief Executive or an authorised officer under this Act are to be paid to the Authority.

-[4/2001]
+(2) All composition sums collected by the Chief Executive or an authorised officer under section 34 are to be paid into the Consolidated Fund.

+[Act 46 of 2017 wef 01/01/2018]

+### Public servants

+35A\.—(1) Each of the following persons is, in relation to that person’s administration, collection and enforcement of payment of composition sums under section 34, taken to be a public officer for the purposes of the Financial Procedure Act (Cap.
+109):

+(a) every member, officer and employee of the Authority;

-(2) In subsection (1), “authorised officer” includes any person authorised by the Chief Executive in writing to compound offences under section 34.
+(b) every person authorised by the Chief Executive in writing to compound offences under section 34.

-[4/2001]
+(2) Section 20 of the Financial Procedure Act applies to each of the persons mentioned in subsection (1) even though that person is not or was not in the employment of the Government.

+[Act 46 of 2017 wef 01/01/2018]

 ### Service of summons, notices, etc.